GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And He-Who-Is God planted a garden in Delight (Eden) from the east, and set there the human which he formed.

-And He-Who-Is God grew from the soil all tree pleasant to the sight and good for food, and the Tree of Life in the midst of the garden, and the Tree of Knowledge of Good and Bad.
+And He-Who-Is God grew from the soil every tree pleasant to the sight and good for food, and the Tree of Life in the midst of the garden, and the Tree of Knowledge of Good and Bad.